robgriffin247/zwift_analytics/README.md

     - Extract from get riders, get clubs and post riders
     - Load all to a raw riders table in duckdb
     - Constrain decimals to be decimals
+- [ ] **feat-0002/setup-dbt-to-stage-data-in-dev**
+    - Data needs to be modelled from raw to staging using dbt
+    - Setup dbt project using local duckdb
+    - Select, type and name columns